farmbeatslabs/studentkit/Indoor-m1/1_Build_your_Windows_10_IoT_Core_Device.md

 -   Select **set up a new device** from the side bar.

 -   Insert the microSD card into your computer or laptop.
-You may need to use the SD card adapter and plug it into a USB port on your PC
+You may need to use the SD card adapter and plug it into a USB port on your PC.

 -   Select the options as shown in the image below for device type and OS Build.

--   Make sure you select the correct drive for your microSD card
+-   Make sure you select the correct drive for your microSD card.

--   Give your device a friendly name and **administrator password**.
+-   Give your device a friendly name and **your administrator password**.
 You will need to write down the password to use later.

 -   If your device was supplied with a pre-installed operating system on the SD card then your administrator password is going to be “**p\@ssw0rd”**